 We have Sunday School every week beginning at 8:45 a.m.
 We have four classes which serve 3-year-olds to those in the 8th grade.
 They begin with a snack and opening worship, then separate into classes.

 Catechism and Confirmation

-Catechism Class is a three year program for youth which concludes with Confirmation.
+Catechism Class is a three-year program for youth that concludes with Confirmation.
 We accept children into the program who are beginning 5th grade.
 Contact Pastor Solum for more information.

 By confessing their faith in Confirmation, the catechumens are also stating that they are at unity with our faith and thus rightly prepared to commune with us.
 Martin Luther strongly urged that those who are unwilling to learn, at the very least, the Ten Commandments, the Creed, and the Lord’s Prayer, should not be admitted to the Lord’s Supper.
 This doesn’t only entail memorizing them, but learning what each part says about our Christian life.

 St. Paul requires us to have a unity of faith with those whom we commune (1 Corinthians 10:16-17).
 He also warns that improper communion practice can provoke the Lord’s jealousy (10:21) and bring His judgment (11:27).
 Those who do not examine themselves and eat and drink without discerning the body,eat and drink to their judgment (11:28-29).
 Out of concern for the wellbeing of all who come to us, we catechize before inviting them to the Lord’s Supper, whether they are a child or adult.

 Confirmation is not a sacrament (a visible sign, commanded by God, which gives the forgiveness of sins).
 But with the command to baptize, Jesus also calls His church to teach people to observe all that He commanded (Matthew 28:19-20).
 Jesus also said, “Whoever confesses me before men, I will also confess before my Father who is in heaven.”
 (Matthew 10:32).